canarytrace/documentation/v2/doc/docs/rum/rumServer.md

 ## Kubernetes
-The Kubernetes environment is a preferred option for running the RUM Server.
+The [Kubernetes](https://kubernetes.io/) environment is a preferred option for running the RUM Server.
 You can use our example deployment or deployment with [NGINX](https://www.nginx.com/).

 To run the RUM Server, you need a Kubernetes deployment that includes the Docker image, resources, configurations, and additional parameters.
 We provide a deployment that you can use as is or modify to your preferences.

 ### Resources

-The resource requirements depend on the amount of data that the RUM Client sends to the RUM Server, including the number of captured requests, user actions, events, and so on.
+The resource requirements depend on the amount of data that the [RUM Client](./rumClient.md) sends to the RUM Server, including the number of captured requests, user actions, events, and so on.
 If you have a big traffic, you can run the RUM Server in a more instancies.

 :::info How many resources we need?
 - Start with the RUM Server on your minor pages or on an environment with lower visits.
 - Measure used resources by the RUM Server on your Kubernetes cluster.
 If the RUM Server use 85% resources, please run the second instance ensure optimal performance.
-Alternatively, you could optimize the amount of data arriving from the RUM Client.
+Alternatively, you could optimize the amount of data arriving from the [RUM Client](./rumClient.md).
+- If you have significantly more visits than the RUM Server can process, your frontend will not be affected.
 - [Resource units in Kubernetes](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes)
 :::